marshall-hobbs96/revature_review_questions_answers/Week8/Week8RecapQuestions.md

 1. What is the syntax for declaring a variable of a particular type in TypeScript?
+	- let a: string;
+	- let b: any;
+	- let c: boolean;
+	- let d: number;

 2. If we declare and assign some value to the variable on the same line without specifying the type explicitly of the variable, what type will that variable be?
 (Type inferencing)
+	- The type will be of the type of the thing we are assinging it to
+	- let a = "Hello";
+	- a will be of type string

 3. If we declare a variable with the any type, what does any mean?
+	- It means it will behave just as a JavaScript variable, being able to be assigned any type

 4. What would a function in TypeScript look like in terms of the parameters?
+	- (a: number, b: string)

 5. How do you specify a return type for a TypeScript function?
+	- function(): number;

 6. What return type should you specify if you create a function that doesn't return anything?
+	- function(): void;

 7. What is the syntax declare a variable with the type being a string array?
+	- ```function(): string[];```

 8. What is the purpose of an interface in TypeScript?
+	- Provide way to create custom types

 9. What is the shorthand syntax for a TypeScript class where we can define properties and have the constructor be able to assign values to those properties without needing to type everything out explicitly?
+	- constructor(public width: number, public height: number){};

 10. What access modifiers does TypeScript have?
+	- public: anyone can access outside of class
+	- private: Can only access from within class
+	- Protected: can access from within class or within subclasses

 11. If we need to declare a variable with a type being an object with a massive number of properties or complicated nested structures, especially if other variables will be using that same type, what is the best practice in creating a "type" for it?
+	-	Be as neat as you can?
+Provide as much documentation as you can?
+This is a very generic question